josephspurrier/surfstack-templating/README.md

 The SurfStack Template Engine supports plugins which are custom code you can create yourself and then tie them to a class.
 The engine supports blocks and slices.
-The block do work over multiple lines.
+The blocks do work over multiple lines.

 Here is an example of a block and slice you could place in your template.